-Robert Annear is a Senior Principal Water Resources Engineer based in Oregon with more than 18 years of experience focused on the development and calibration of hydrodynamic and water quality models for local, state and federal agencies, law firms, and clients in the mining, paper, aviation, hydropower, and water supply sectors.
+Robert Annear is a Senior Principal Environmental Engineer in our Water Resources Practice based in Oregon with more than 25 years of experience focused on the development and calibration of hydrodynamic and water quality models for local, state and federal agencies, law firms, and clients in the mining, paper, aviation, hydropower, and water supply sectors.

 Rob specializes in guiding clients through environmental permitting at the federal, state, and local levels.
 He also conducts assessments of complex surface water systems for Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Resource Conservation and Recovery Act (RCRA) sites; prepares natural resource damage assessment (NRDA) studies; and helps clients meet total maximum daily load (TMDL) requirements.
 He frequently consults on challenges related to multi-objective water quality management for municipal water supplies, fisheries, and recreational uses.
 He assists clients with conducting climate change studies and source water protection planning studies.

 Rob's experience includes developing and calibrating 1-D, 2-D, and 3-D hydrodynamic, sediment transport, and water quality models of reservoir, riverine, estuarine and coastal systems.
 He is engaged in hydrologic studies to support flood modeling, inundation mapping and assessing water availability.
 Rob's experience also includes hydraulic analyses to support conceptual and full design of infrastructure and support flood routing analyses.
 For most of his career he has been engaged in water quality management of lakes and reservoirs, assisting clients in developing lake management plans, developing and managing field studies, exploring management scenarios, and improving lake water quality.